Real Estate vs Stocks for Beginners: Which Actually Builds Wealth Faster?

 Read definition →A real estate broker is a licensed professional who has completed additional education and experience beyond a sales agent license, qualifying them to operate their own brokerage firm, supervise agents, and handle transactions independently.
 Every real estate agent must work under a broker; a broker can work independently or manage a team.

-Read definition →Yield is the annual income from an investment expressed as a percentage of the amount you invested—how much the asset pays you each year relative to what you put in.
+Read definition →Yield is the annual income an investment generates expressed as a percentage of its cost or current market value.
+In real estate, it answers the single most useful question at the analysis stage: how much does this asset pay me each year relative to what I put in?

 Read definition →Your first deal is the initial real estate investment you close—typically a house hack, single-family rental, or small multifamily property.
 It is simultaneously the hardest deal you will ever do (because everything is new) and the most important (because it proves you can do it and sets the foundation for every deal that follows).